tencentyun/intlcloud-documents/product_new/视频产品中心/云点播/常见问题/视频上传问题_intl_en.md

 No. This feature is under development and will be available in the future.

 ### Do the video upload APIs of VOD support Go, PHP, and .NET?
-You can use TencentCloud API 3.0 that supports SDKs for Go, PHP, and .NET. <!--API For more information, please see [ApplyUpload API documentation](https://intl.cloud.tencent.com/document/product/266/31767#SDK). -->
+You can use TencentCloud API 3.0 that supports SDKs for Go, PHP, and .NET. <API For more information, please see [ApplyUpload API documentation](https://intl.cloud.tencent.com/document/product/266/34120#SDK).